deadratfink/jy-transform/README.md

 overwriting your input source or already generated targets.

-But let's say we want to overwrite the original source now because you want to change the indention from 2 to 4 SPACEs, then we can do this as follows:
+But let's say we want to overwrite the original source now because you want to change the indentation from 2 to 4 SPACEs, then we can do this as follows:
 ```
 $ jyt foo.js -f
 ```